Updated December 2019

 Flat booties are the hardest if you have no idea what you’re doing.
-As you can see, I have paired flat booties with leggings and shorts.
+As you can see, I have paired flat booties with leggings, but you can also pair them with shorts.
 The key is to get the right flat bootie.
 You generally want it to have a wider opening at the ankle like this Tory Burch boot.
 You can also wear flat booties that have some kind of volume at the ankle or around the shoe in general.
 This can be accomplished through folded leather, laces, a buckle wrapped around it, or a ruched leather.
 An open toe can also help out a flat bootie, like the A.S.98 Brielle bootie.
 The best jeans for flat booties would be the tightest skinny jeans you can find, like the Mavi jeans I mentioned above, as well as slim cuffed skinny jeans, like the 1822 denim.

 Booties That Don’t Go With Anything